 This course is worth 3 ⅓ semester units or 5 quarter units of graduate-level credit from UC San Diego.

-Fall semester online courses must be completed by December 16th.
+Summer semester online courses must be completed by August 24th.

 Print our customized course approval form to share with your school district.

 - Breaking Down an IEP